Reinhold Zimmermann: Life

 Born in Aachen, Zimmermann became a teacher in Aachen in 1910 and in 1941 he became elementary school headmaster there.
 In 1920, he became music editor of the magazine Der Türmer and later wrote especially for the Neue Zeitschrift für Musik.
 From 1925 to 1939, he gave youth concerts in Aachen.

-In his obituary about Zimmermann Hans Joachim Moser writes: "One of his favourite areas was the question of 'music and race', but he never went down the wrong path with his great knowledge of anthropological research.
-Like his friend Moser, however, Zimmermann was one of the most ardent advocates of Nazi ideology, and as early as 1920 he stood out with anti-Semitic outbursts against the "spirit of internationalism in music".
-Already in 1923, he became a member of the NSDAP and in 1933 a member of the National Socialist Teachers League.
-Later, he was a member of the Reich Chamber of Literature "Fachschriftsteller für Musik und Rassenkunde" and from 1936, a member of the Office of Racial Policy.
-In 1942, he was - according to his own statement - expelled from the NSDAP, according to official documents but only in 1944.
+In his obituary about Zimmermann, Hans Joachim Moser writes: "One of his favourite areas was the question of 'music and race', but he never went down the wrong path with his great knowledge of anthropological research.
+Like his friend Moser, however, Zimmermann was one of the most ardent advocates of Nazi ideology, and as early as 1920 he stood out with antisemitic outbursts against the "spirit of internationalism in music".
+Already in 1923, he became a member of the NSDAP and, in 1933, a member of the National Socialist Teachers League.
+Later, he was a member of the Reich Chamber of Literature "Fachschriftsteller für Musik und Rassenkunde" and, from 1936, a member of the Office of Racial Policy.
+In 1942, he was - according to his own statement - expelled from the NSDAP, according to official documents, but only in 1944.
 The reasons are not known.

 His research focused on Beethoven's adlatus Anton Schindler as well as César Franck and Anton Bruckner.
 He possessed numerous letters from Beethoven to Schindler, which are now in the Beethoven House in Bonn.